 Parameter Direction Description trade_id IN The Trade ID for the trade to be settled.
-Trade ID is the primary key of the TRADE table. trade_price IN The price of the trade. acct_bal OUT Customer account's cash balance after the trade was completed. acct_id OUT Customer account ID of the customer account involved in Trade-Result transaction. load_unit OUT Load Unit number for the customer account involved in the Trade-Result transaction. status OUT Code indicating the execution status for this transaction.
+Trade ID is the primary key of the TRADE table. trade_price IN The price of the trade. trigger_id IN The Trade ID for the pending trade that has triggered and needs to be to be submitted to the MEE.
+Trade ID is the primary key of the TRADE table. acct_bal OUT Customer account's cash balance after the trade was completed. acct_id OUT Customer account ID of the customer account involved in Trade-Result transaction. load_unit OUT Load Unit number for the customer account involved in the Trade-Result transaction. status OUT Code indicating the execution status for this transaction.

-3.3.8.2 Trade-Result Transaction Database Footprint
+10.6.8.2 Trade-Result Transaction Database Footprint